Slavery and Human Trafficking Statement 2025

 We undertake targeted training on modern slavery and in related areas, such as safeguarding.

-Our annual modern slavery statements are reviewed and approved by our Executive Director of Corporate Governance, the University Executive Board, Audit and Quality Committee and our Board of Governors each year.
+Our annual modern slavery statements are reviewed and approved by our Executive Director of Corporate Governance, the University Executive Board, Audit and Risk Committee and our Board of Governors each year.
 Issues arising in-year are escalated appropriately.

 Activities over the last 12 months

-In the twelve months to 31 July 2023, we have:
+In the twelve months to 31 July 2025, we have:

 Activities for the next 12 months